jnmartin84/mk64-dc/README.md

 It should work on most other Linux environments.

 You will need a host/native GCC install and a full working Dreamcast/KallistiOS compiler toolchain install.
+You will also need to install the latest `kos-ports`.

 See [ https://dreamcast.wiki/Getting_Started_with_Dreamcast_development ] for instructions.